 In a community-driven process 148 families were identified as the most vulnerable.
 Training in brick-laying will take place for those available so they can assist with the rebuild as well as learn transferable skills.
 The projects officers will also facilitate the contribution of families to this project.
 With contribution from each affected family, the plan is to build one room.
 The family can later add additional rooms to this.
 The territory has a Sustainable Livelihood Project in this area and has already established a strong development approach and is therefore confident that this approach will work well.

-Italy: Two earthquakes took place in Mirandola and Finale Emilia and affected a population of 24,000 individuals.
-These people are now living in various camps and due to ongoing tremors people they it is estimated that they'll have to stay there until October.
+Italy: Two earthquakes took place in Mirandola and Finale Emilia, affecting a population of 24,000 individuals.
+These people are now living in various camps and, due to ongoing tremors, it iwas estimated that they would have to stay there until October.
 After meetings with the local authorities and the civil defence, The Salvation Army was asked to support these affected people with food items.

-Angola: The area bordering the Democratic Republic of Congo has seen an influx of returning refugees.
-These people left Angola 27 years ago due to the civil war but are now asked to resettle back in their home country.
-An estimated 3000 people per week are arriving in transit camps.
+Angola: The area bordering the Democratic Republic of Congo saw an influx of returning refugees.
+These people left Angola 27 years ago due to the civil war but have been asked to resettle back in their home country.
+An estimated 3,000 people per week are arriving in transit camps.
 Food assistance and sleeping mats are provided by The Salvation Army in coordination with other stakeholders.

-Fiji: Salvation Army staff and volunteers are at work in flood-ravaged Fiji as the island nation braces itself for a tropical storm predicted to intensify to cyclone force.
+Fiji: Salvation Army staff and volunteers worked in flood-ravaged Fiji as the island nation braced itself for a tropical storm predicted to intensify to cyclone force.
 More

-Republic of Congo: A Salvation Army team is investigating how best to help people forced from their homes by a series of massive explosions in Mpila, near Brazzaville.
+Republic of Congo: A Salvation Army team investigated how best to help people forced from their homes by a series of massive explosions in Mpila, near Brazzaville.
 More

-USA: The Salvation Army is providing aid to people affected by tornadoes in the USA.
+USA: The Salvation Army provided aid to people affected by tornadoes in the USA.
 More

 Australia: Salvation Army Emergency Services teams have been working in areas of New South Wales which have experienced the worst flooding in 150 years.
 More

-Ukraine: As severe cold weather spreads across much of Eastern Europe, one of the worst-affected countries is Ukraine, where temperatures have dropped as low as -36°C. More
+Ukraine: As severe cold weather spread across much of Eastern Europe, one of the worst-affected countries was Ukraine, where temperatures dropped as low as -36°C. More

 ï»¿Mozambique/Malawi: In January, a storm in Mozambique and heavy rains in the southern region of Malawi caused water to rise in streams and branches of the Shire River.
 Many houses were destroyed and the affected households sought refuge with relatives or in camps set up by the local government.
 The Salvation Army distributed food, blankets and shelter material to meet the needs of the people in the weeks immediately after the incident.
-Some communities were told that they can’t go back; the government wants to relocate them away from the dangerous flood zone.
-However, the problem is that there is no infrastructure in the new location; no water, schools, hospitals or anything.
-So people are reluctant to go … The needs are still great both for the people who stay and slowly rebuild their lives as well as for the people who will eventually move.
+Some communities were told they couldn’t go back; the government wanted to relocate them away from the dangerous flood zone.
+However, the problem was that there was no infrastructure in the new location; no water, schools, hospitals or anything.
+So people were reluctant to go … The needs were still great both for the people who stay and slowly rebuild their lives as well as for the people who will eventually move.

-Philippines: The Salvation Army in The Philippines is responding to the flash flooding that brought devastation to the island of Mindanao.
+Philippines: The Salvation Army in The Philippines responded to the flash flooding that brought devastation to the island of Mindanao.
 More than 1,000 people are known to have died.
 More

 New Zealand: Salvation Army teams responded quickly on 23 December to provide emergency assistance to those affected by the latest severe earthquakes to strike Christchurch.
 More

-Central America: The Salvation Army in Central America is providing assistance to people affected by severe flooding.
-Heavy rains that started in October have caused more than 90 deaths in the region.
+Central America: The Salvation Army in Central America provided assistance to people affected by severe flooding.
+Heavy rains that started in October caused more than 90 deaths in the region.
 More

 Haiti: Nearly 700 students started the school year in newly repaired Salvation Army school buildings.
 The Haiti Recovery and Development School Renovation and Construction team worked hard during the summer.
 More

-Kenya: Turkana, in NW Kenya, remains the major focal point for drought response activities.
-Short-term relief programmes are being delivered for struggling communities.
+Kenya: Turkana, in north-west Kenya, remains the major focal point for drought response activities.
+Short-term relief programmes were delivered for struggling communities.
 More

 India South Western: Heavy rains affected 113 villages in Kerala.
-12 people lost their lives, a bridge collapsed and 700 houses were severely damaged.
-People were forced to move to safer places and are now living in 10 relief camps.
+Twelve people lost their lives, a bridge collapsed and 700 houses were severely damaged.
+People were forced to move to safer places and some had to live in relief camps.
 The Salvation Army coordinated with the local Government and other NGOs, providing relief food and non-food items (such as mats and cooking utensils) to 750 families.

-Argentina: Due to the Volcanic Ash falling from the Puyehue Volcano in Chile, the city of Bariloche, Argentina, where The Salvation Army has a Corps, is in a state of emergency.
-Other communities closer to the volcano have been or are being evacuated.
-Both in Bariloche and in the other nearby communities, the emergent needs are for non-perishable food and practical support to reinforce the structure of precarious houses, mainly the replacement of sheets in the case of corrugated iron roofs.
-The community has asked the Salvation Army for help, specially those small towns near Bariloche, where there is no so much media coverage.
+Argentina: Due to the Volcanic Ash falling from the Puyehue Volcano in Chile, the city of Bariloche, Argentina, where The Salvation Army has a corps, declared a state of emergency.
+Other communities closer to the volcano were evacuated.
+Both in Bariloche and in the other nearby communities, the emergent needs were for non-perishable food and practical support to reinforce the structure of precarious houses, mainly the replacement of sheets in the case of corrugated iron roofs.
+The community asked the Salvation Army for help, especially small towns near Bariloche, where there is no media coverage.
 A district team made of three volunteers and the District Officer went for several days to help the people with their houses.
 The community members worked alongside the local and district teams in the building repair tasks.

-Japan: The Salvation Army in Japan is responding to the earthquake and tsunami that brought devastation to the north of the country.
+Japan: The Salvation Army in Japan responded to the earthquake and tsunami that brought devastation to the north of the country.
 More